NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 ```
 make run
 ```
-Unit tests for this app can be ran by running the following command while the emulator is running and opening the test/index.html file in a web browser.
+Tests for this app can be ran by running the following command while the emulator is running and opening the test/index.html file in a web browser.
 ```
 $BOLOS_EMU/tools/ledger-live-http-proxy.py
 ```